7 Secrets of the ENFJ Personality Type

 ENFJ Personality Type Secrets

 ENFJs are charismatic and influential people who put others before themselves.
-They are genuinely interested in helping others improve, and they use their natural influence to help people and organizations succeed.
-The ENFJ personality type is one of the most caring and altruistic personalities, but the ENFJ has a dark side that may appear when under stress or in difficult situations.
+They are genuinely interested in helping the people around them improve, using their natural influence to help people and organizations to succeed.
+The ENFJ personality type is among the most caring and altruistic personalities but can have a dark side.
+This is likeliest to appear when under stress or in difficult situations.

 1. The ENFJ Personality Lives for Other People

-An ENFJ’s world is formed by other people.
-Their entire life’s motivation is made up externally of human situations and relationships.
-ENFJs constantly want to help other people to be the best they can be, to make things right in their worlds, and to enable and empower them.
-ENFJs are great empathizers and they can easily understand other people’s feelings, perspectives, and needs.
-ENFJs feel that they are following their life’s path when they’re bringing out the best in others.
+An ENFJ’s worldview is shaped by other people.
+Their entire motivation is made up externally, based upon human situations and relationships.
+ENFJs constantly want to help other people to be the best they can be.
+They work tirelessly to make things right in the world of others around them, and to enable and empower friends, colleagues and family members.
+ENFJs are great empathizers, able to easily understand other people’s feelings, perspectives and needs.
+ENFJs feel that they are following their life’s path when they’re bringing out the best in the people around them.

 2. Their People Skills Can Be Used for Good or for Evil

-ENFJs have such amazing people skills that they can usually make people do anything they want them to do.
-Since the majority of ENFJs are truly concerned with the welfare of others, it is rare that an ENFJ will use this ability for evil.
-But they do have this power, and may exert more control over others than they realize.
+ENFJs have amazing people skills.
+They can usually convince people do anything they want them to do through encouragement.
+Since the majority of ENFJs are truly concerned with the welfare of others, it is rare that an ENFJ will use this ability for misdeeds.
+They do have this power though, and may exert more control over others than they realize.

 Are you an ENFJ?
 Take our free personality test ->